andreafabrizi/DNSProxy/README.md

 ![alt text](https://raw.githubusercontent.com/fantuz/DNSProxy/master/capture-http2.png)

-The capture shows an HTTP/2 dialog as seen by wireshark: this is the only way to show a valid HTTP/2 capture without having to load certificate and key for MITM dissection.
+The capture shows an HTTP/2 dialog as seen by wireshark: this is the only way to show a valid MITM HTTP/2 capture without having to load key material intended for dissection.

-Obviously a correct negotiation doesn not happen due HTTP v1 URI without Upgrade support (deactivated in this test anyway) and insecure URI http://www.fantuz.net/nslookup-doh.php
+This old example dialog shows that a correct negotiation does not happen and an insecure URI is being used, a pre-DoH prototype: http://www.fantuz.net/nslookup-doh.php.
 ```
 max@trinity:~/DNSProxy$ sudo ./dnsp-h2 -w 443 -s http://www.fantuz.net/nslookup-doh.php -C
  *** verbose CURL ON